 As detailed in Section 3.29 and Appendix M, all action alternatives are anticipated to result in some induced growth around the proposed interchanges.
 Such induced growth may result in temporary negative construction impacts such as detours, traffic, or construction noise in the immediate area.
 Of Alternative 2's six interchanges, four occur within census blocks identified as containing EJ populations.
 Of Alternative 3's six interchanges, five occur within census blocks identified as containing EJ populations.
 Alternatives A, B, and C each have a single interchange that occurs within areas identified as containing EJ populations.
-Direct and indirect effects to EJ populations were minimized where possible by proposing the minimum number of interchanges to achieve adequate connectivity.
-As detailed in Section 3.30 and Appendix M, overall impacts from reasonably foreseeable actions combined with the proposed project's impacts and impact of other projects identified by local planners were analyzed; no substantial impacts were identified.
+Direct and indirect effects to EJ populations were minimized where possible by

+Appendix M, overall impacts from reasonably foreseeable actions combined with the proposed project's impacts and impact of other projects identified by local planners were analyzed; no substantial impacts were identified.
 One of the reasonably foreseeable actions includes MoDOT's portion of future I-57 in Butler County.
 As stated in the January 2021 re-evaluated EIS covering approximately 10 miles of four-lane improvements stopping two miles north of the Arkansas-Missouri State line, the MoDOT project would not result in disproportionately high and adverse effects to EJ populations.
 For the two-mile section of future I-57 directly north of the Arkansas-Missouri State line, direct, indirect, and cumulative impacts to minority and low-income populations would be analyzed by MoDOT at the time of their environmental studies.
-Overall, while EJ populations may incur temporary indirect impacts resulting from induced growth due to other projects, direct impacts to EJ populations are anticipated.
+Overall, while EJ populations may incur temporary indirect impacts resulting from induced growth due to other projects, direct impacts to EJ populations from the project are minor and not disproportionate; therefore, no substantial indirect or cumulative impacts to EJ populations are anticipated.
 Induced growth at interchanges may benefit travelers or nearby residents, including EJ populations, by providing more convenient access to facilities such as gasoline stations or retail stores.